butlin/presentations/MEDI2101wk03RespiratoryRegulation.md

 <!-- .slide: data-auto-animate-restart id="MEDI2101Wk3_1"-->
 #### MEDI2101 Cardiovascular and Respiratory System.
 ### Block 1: Respiratory System
-# LO1.3: Respiratory regulation inputs
+# Week 3: Respiratory regulation inputs
-(Week 3, Lecture 1)
 ##### Assoc.
 Prof. Mark Butlin (PhD, BE, SFHEA) (he/him)

 Macquarie Medical School, Faculty of Medicine, Health and Human Sciences<br>Macquarie University.
 On the land of the Wallumattagal clan of the Dharug Nation.